 We all saw those “wanted” posts on social media and wondered how the perpetrators would feel seeing their faces on screen.
 As it turns out, not all are bothered by it at all.

 In fact, one man even had the guts to comment on his own mugshot after police posted it on Facebook.
 The wanted man and authorities then had a hilarious conversation on the platform.

-When Richland WA Police Department shared an appeal for information about Anthony Akers, the 38-year-old responded to their post assuring them they wouldn’t be looking for him for too much longer.
+When Richland WA Police Department shared a post about Anthony Akers, the latter assured them that they will see him soon.